Recent projections suggest that levels of income inequality are likely to increase over the coming years if government policy does not change.

-Continue reading “House of Commons Library briefing paper: Rough sleeping (England)”
+Continue reading “House of Commons Library briefing paper: Income Inequality in the UK”

 ‘Participants who were already financially and socially vulnerable, reported that Universal Credit (UC) made them to fall into a cycle of debt and serious hardship that they were now struggling to recover from.’

 This is from the March 2018 report (pdf) from BritainThinks, commissioned by the Joseph Rowntree Foundation, on the experiences of people living on Universal Credit.
 Continue reading “Joseph Rowntree Foundation and BritainThinks report: Learning from Experiences of Universal Credit”